zhaohuabing/hugo_blog/content/post/2018-05-21-algolia-integration-with-jekyll.markdown

 In the third transaction,  there were two inputs and one output, Alice and Bob transferred 9.7 coins to mike, and the transaction fee was 0.1 coin.

 ## Unclaimed transaction outputs pool
-Another trick we need to note when doing the programming assignment is that an UTXOPool is introduced to track the unclaimed outputs (unspent coins), so we can know whether the corresponding output of an input of the transaction is available or not.
+Another trick we need to Note when doing the programming assignment is that an UTXOPool is introduced to track the unclaimed outputs (unspent coins), so we can know whether the corresponding output of an input of the transaction is available or not.

 ## TxHandler Java Code
 ```